nfreire/Open-Data-Acquisition-Framework/opaf-documentation/SpecifyingLodDatasetForEuropeana.md

  - **Must** be accessible by its URI.
  - **Must** be encoded in RDF.
  - **Must** have a title property.
- - **Must** specify a technical mechanism that allows the dataset to be automatically harvested by Europeana.
+ - **Must** specify the technical mechanism that allows the dataset to be automatically harvested by Europeana.
  - **May** specify a machine readable license that applies to all metadata
 The following sections will provide further details on each of these points.